lidl/xtank/README.md

 The code is expected to work fairly well on Mac OS X.  As of this writing, the code is known to work on OS X 10.11.6 (El Capitan).

-The build system uses the Berkeley make command, typically called 'bmake' under Mac OS X.  The version that has been tested was installed from MacPorts.

 To display the graphics from Xtank, you will need an X11 server.
 The code has been tested using Xquartz 2.7.11, and it works OK.

+### Linux notes

+The code is expected to work fairly well on a modern-ish Linux system.
+The code was compiled and tested on a Centos-7 installation, installed into a virtual machine.

+The 'libX11-devel' package had to be added to a standward install,
+via:
+	sudo yum install -y libX11-devel

 ### Other systems

-No work has been put into making it easy to build this software on other platforms, as of yet.
-This will be done, but getting something that works released was deemed the most important first step.
+No substantial work has been put into making it easy to build this software on other platforms.
+Hopefully, this will be done eventually, but getting the code relicensed and into a working state was deemed the most important first step.

 ## Mailing List